Daniel-Fejdych/Portfolio/Python/README.md

 ## Description
-This section will hold all my Python projects.
+This section will hold all my personal Python projects.